MkeyFrzn3s/TidyMyFiles/README.md

-# Tidy Photo Files
+# Tidy My Files

-Efficiently organize and manage your extensive photo and video collection.
-Organize files from different seasons in life and cloud backups, using best practices, removing duplicates, and low-quality files.
+You can efficiently organize and manage your extensive photo and video collection.
+Organize files from different seasons in life and cloud backups, using best practices, removing duplicates and low-quality files.

 ## Features

 - Moves photos and videos to a well-organized folder structure based on capture dates.
-- Renames files using customizable naming scheme (date, camera model, location, event).
+- Renames files using a customizable naming scheme (date, camera model, location, event).
 - Utilizes metadata for accurate organization and naming.
 - Supports cloud backup integration and synchronizes local copy.
 - Includes quality assessment to exclude duplicates and low-quality files.